ERCO Ercoupe: Other production

-The type certificate was sold to Univair Aircraft Corporation of Aurora, Colorado in October, 1974 and remains with Univair.
+The type certificate was sold to Univair Aircraft Corporation of Aurora, Colorado in October 1974 and remains with Univair.
 The company has not produced any new aircraft but continues to produce replacement parts and provide technical assistance to Ercoupe owners.

 Operational history

 Military

 Three model 415-C aircraft were procured by the United States Army Air Forces for use during World War II.

 On 12 August 1941, the first USAAF rocket-assist takeoff was made by a Wright Field test pilot, Capt.
 Homer Boushey, using a small civilian-type Ercoupe aircraft.
 Subsequent refinements of this technique were made for assisting heavily loaded aircraft in taking off from limited space.
-The tests were conducted between 6 August and 23 August 1941, at March Field, California, using various combinations of rocket units mounted under the wings of NC28655.

 An additional Ercoupe was evaluated by the Royal Air Force in 1947.
-This aircraft was serial number 4784, carried Royal Air Force markings VX 147 and was polished metal all over with RAF roundels.
+This aircraft was serial number 4784, carried Royal Air Force markings VX 147, and was polished metal with RAF roundels.

 Light sport use

 The Ercoupe is a type certified aircraft.
 However, some Univair Ercoupe 415-C and 415-CD models meet the FAA requirements to be flown by sport pilots as light-sport aircraft.
 The characteristics of the Ercoupe helped Jessica Cox (who was born without arms) to become a qualified pilot.